PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/dedicated_vmseries_and_autoscale/README.md

     For all properties and their default values refer to [module's documentation](../../modules/vmss/README.md#authentication).

-- `image`                     - (`map`, required) properties defining a base image used to spawn VMs in this Scale Set.
-The `image` property is required but there are only 2 properties (mutually exclusive) that have to be set up, either:
+- `image`                     - (`map`, optional) properties defining a base image used to spawn VMs in this Scale Set.
+The `image` property is required (if no common properties were set within `scale_sets_common` variable) but there are only 2 properties (mutually exclusive) that have to be set up, either:

     - `version`   - (`string`, optional) describes the PAN-OS image version from Azure Marketplace.
     - `custom_id` - (`string`, optional) absolute ID of your own custom PAN-OS image.